Transporting Healthy Food Grants

 Funding uses: Capital Project

-Location of residency: Alabama, Connecticut, Delaware, Florida, Georgia (US state), Illinois, Indiana, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Mississippi, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, West Virginia Expand allView website Save Need help writing this grant?
+Location of residency: Alabama, Connecticut, Delaware, Florida, Georgia (US state), Illinois, Indiana, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Mississippi, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, West Virginia Show allView website Save

-Many communities and neighborhoods have limited or no access to fresh produce, dairy, meats, and seafood.
-One of the contributing factors to these “food deserts” is the lack of infrastructure to distribute fresh food to markets, be it a farmer or fisherman delivering food to a weekly market, distributor, or grocery store; mobile market trucks (“veggie vans”) that meet people in their own community; or organizations able to store fresh food overnight for market morning.
-CSX, along with its partner, The Conservation Fund, announces availability of grant funding focused on supporting the distribution infrastructure of perishable fresh food to and within these communities.
+Many communities and neighborhoods have limited or no access to fresh produce, dairy, meats and seafood.
+One of the contributing factors to these "food deserts" is the lack of infrastructure to distribute fresh food to markets — be it a farmer or fisherman delivering food to a weekly market, distributor, or grocery store; mobile market trucks that meet people in their own community; or organizations able to store fresh food overnight for markets in the morning.

-This grant program will provide grants ranging from $2,500 to $10,000 to help alleviate the transportation and related operation gaps (i.e., distribution, packaging, and short-term storage) that support organizations face in distributing fresh food to markets and to vulnerable and underserved populations in particular.
+The Grant Program for Transporting Healthy Food provides grants ranging from $2,500 to $7,500 to help alleviate the transportation and related operation gaps that organizations face in distributing fresh food to markets in vulnerable and underserved populations.
 The grants can support a range of activities related to transportation such as:

 - Acquiring refrigerated vehicles for direct delivery to markets;